Coping with Grief

 We would like to offer our sincere support to anyone coping with grief.
 Enter your email below for our complimentary daily grief messages.
 Messages run for up to one year and you can stop at any time.
 Your email will not be used for any other purpose.

-A Celebration of Life Service will be held at 10:30 a.m.
-Saturday, September 9, 2023 at the Wherry Mortuary in Tecumseh, Nebraska with Pastor Ken Tubbesing officiating.
-The service was also be livestreamed on the Wherry Mortuary Facebook page and the link to the livestream is now also available on the bottom of Tom's webpage.
+Mass of Christian Burial Services will be held at 10:00 a.m.
+Tuesday, October 24, 2023 at the St. Mary's Catholic Church in St. Mary, Nebraska with Father Christopher Kubat officiating.
+The service was also livestreamed on the Wherry Mortuary Facebook page and the link to the livestream is now available at the bottom of Bob's webpage.

 Online condolences may be left @ www.wherrymortuary.com.